Don't Listen To The Celebs; This Is How You Should Wash

 How often should you wash your body?

-"How, and how often, you should wash your body is always a fascinating topic for my patients," says Dr Rachel Nazarian of Schweiger Dermatology Group in New York City.
+"How, and how often, you should wash your body is always a fascinating topic for my patients," says Dr Rachel Nazarian of Schweiger Dermatology Group.
 "Adult skin can be washed every day, but only if using these guidelines: short showers, lukewarm water and a gentle cleanser," she says.
 "Aggressive, daily cleaning techniques will cause skin to break down, flaring atopic dermatitis, eczema, and often causing uncomfortable itchy, red skin."

 That said, Dr Nazarian believes daily washing isn't a necessity.
 "Skin does not need to be washed daily, but given the amount of sweating, oil production, and dirt it accumulates for most adults, I wouldn't recommend most people wash less than three times weekly."
 Dr Nazarian cites that there are many people who don't shower daily, but says a vast majority should wash three or more times a week.